-WE WILL NOT BE OPENING THE OBSERVATORY.
+WE WILL NOT BE OPENING THE OBSERVATORY

-NOTE: This lecture will be hosted as a Webinar on Zoom.
-You will need to have the latest version of Zoom installed on your computer, phone or tablet before the meeting.
-We encourage you to participate and ask questions live and be a part of the meeting.
+This lecture will be hosted as a Webinar on Zoom and alternatively a live stream on our YouTube channel.
+We encourage you to participate, ask questions and be a part of the live meeting.

 Curiosity and Perseverance are exploring the history of Mars, helping understand if life could have ever thrived on its surface, and preparing for human exploration of the Red Planet.